-Home » UWorld in 30 Days: Making the Most out of UWorld’s Most Basic Subscription
+Home » Making the Most of UWorld’s 30 Day Subscription

-UWorld in 30 Days: Making the Most out of UWorld’s Most Basic Subscription
+Making the Most of UWorld’s 30 Day Subscription

 Medical school student studying for the USMLE in a library in front of a laptop, making the most of her UWorld subscription.

-The answer to this question is invariably “Yes.”
-Even if you just have 30 days, UWorld can boost your USMLE exam score!
-At this point, there really isn’t much debate that UWorld is a fantastic resource.
-UWorld has risen to the top as the gold standard for USMLE QBanks because each UWorld question tests key concepts that come up again and again on the USMLE exams.
+Yes!
+Even if you just have 30 days, UWorld can boost your performance on Step 1 or 2!
+UWorld is the gold standard for USMLE QBanks as it is made by the makers of the USMLE exams.
+Each UWorld question tests key concepts that come up again and again on the USMLE exams.

-UWorld questions are known to allow students to practice critical reasoning skills, especially the so-called “two-step” questions that come up again and again on USMLE exams.
+UWorld questions are known to allow students to practice critical reasoning skills, second and third-order questions which require multiple steps to arrive at the correct answer.
 The types of questions UWorld offers allow students not only to hone their factual knowledge but also to hone their critical thinking ability and practice applying the foundational pathophysiologic principles of medicine to scenarios that they haven’t previously encountered.

 High-scoring students quickly recognize that it is impossible to be an expert in every facet of medicine, both for the exam and clinical medical practice.
-Encyclopedic knowledge of facial neuroanatomy, synovial carcinosarcomas, congenital heart disorders, and liver transplant pathology is rarely (if ever) held by any single physician!
-Indeed, high-scoring students recognize that the USMLE step exams are much more than a test of factual medical knowledge; they are a test of critical reasoning.
-High-scoring students also recognize that QBanks, such as UWorld’s, help them sharpen their skills in applying the principles of medicine to unseen clinical situations.
+Encyclopedic knowledge of facial neuroanatomy, synovial carcinosarcomas, congenital heart disorders, and liver transplant pathology is rarely (if ever) held by any single physician.
+High-scoring students recognize that the USMLE step exams are much more than a test of factual medical knowledge; they are a test of critical reasoning.
+High-scoring students also recognize that QBanks, such as UWorld’s, help them sharpen their skills for future practice in applying the principles of medicine to unseen clinical situations.

-Moral of the Story: How Many UWorld Questions a Day and Scheduling
+How Many UWorld Questions a Day Should You Do?

 Reserving 1-2 days per week to take a UWorld self-assessment exam or NBME practice exam and review it is also important because students must get a sense of their scores or probability of passing.
-In this case, three blocks of 40 questions taken five days each week for four weeks will get students through 2,400 questions, while taking three blocks of 40 questions six days per week for four weeks will get them through 2,880 questions.
+In this case, four blocks of 40 questions taken five days each week for four weeks will get students through 3,200 questions, while taking four blocks of 40 questions six days per week for four weeks will get them through 3,840 questions.

 Key Takeaways

 On a 30-day time frame, the most important thing is to review each UWorld question thoroughly.
-For most students, this means annotating First Aid and generating flashcards to ensure that they don’t make the same mistake again.
+For most students, this means annotating First Aid and generating flashcards to prevent the same mistake again.
 When UWorld is reviewed in a single pass, the review time and flashcards become even more important, since students won’t see the question again during a second pass.
-Taking three blocks of 40 questions per day amounts to three hours of question time.
+Taking four blocks of 40 questions per day amounts to four hours of question time.

 A comprehensive review of those blocks usually takes students twice the block’s length, so in this case, it would take approximately six hours.
-Reviewing flashcards and other resources such as Sketchy or First Aid usually adds another 2-3 hours per day.
-Just in case there was still a doubt in your mind, with this intensive study schedule, it becomes clear that more than one pass of UWorld is unrealistic in 30 days.
+Reviewing flashcards and other resources such as Sketchy or First Aid usually adds another 2-3 hours per day for a total of 8-9 hours daily.

 For more help setting up a study schedule, identifying weaknesses, and adopting effective study and test-taking skills, consider enlisting the help of a tutor!
 Schedule your complimentary consultation to learn more about Elite Medical Prep tutoring services.